Press releases 2018

 Suffolk soldier's letters paint picture of chaos during daring mission in Soviet Central Asia

-27 September 2018: One hundred years ago, Captain Gerald Uloth and his regiment arrived in Transcaspia to reinforce a British mission tasked with resisting enemy influence in the area.
+In September 1918, Captain Gerald Uloth and his regiment arrived in Transcaspia in Central Asia to reinforce a British mission tasked with resisting enemy influence in the area.

 Collection of Sir Alfred Munnings' paintings returns to England for first time since 1919